 We are responsible for the marketing of VIVITROL and ARISTADA in the U.S. We focus our sales and marketing efforts on specialist physicians in private practice and in public treatment systems.
-We use customary pharmaceutical company practices to market our product and to educate physicians, such as sales representatives calling on individual physicians, advertisements, professional symposia, selling initiatives and other methods.
+We believe that we use customary pharmaceutical company practices to market our product and to educate physicians.
+Our practices include, the education of individual physicians, nurses, social workers, counselors and other stakeholders involved in the treatment of opioid dependence, advertisements, professional symposia, selling initiatives and other methods.
 We provide, or contract with third-party vendors to provide, customer service and other related programs for our products, such as product-specific websites, insurance research services and order, delivery and fulfillment services.

-Our sales force for VIVITROL in the U.S. consists of approximately 90 individuals.
-VIVITROL is sold directly to pharmaceutical wholesalers, specialty pharmacies and a specialty distributor.
-Product sales of VIVITROL during the year ended December 31, 2016 to AmerisourceBergen Corporation ("AmerisourceBergen"), McKesson Corporation, Cardinal Health and CVS Caremark Corporation represented approximately 19%, 18%, 13% and 12%, respectively, of total VIVITROL sales.
+Our sales force for VIVITROL in the U.S. consists of approximately 100 individuals.
+VIVITROL is sold to pharmaceutical wholesalers, pharmacies, specialty distributors and treatment providers.
+Product sales of VIVITROL during the year ended December 31, 2017 to Cardinal Health, McKesson Corporation, AmerisourceBergen Corporation ("AmerisourceBergen") and CVS Caremark Corporation represented approximately 19%, 18%, 18% and 11%, respectively, of total VIVITROL sales.

-Our sales force for ARISTADA in the U.S. consists of approximately 210 individuals.
+Our sales force for ARISTADA in the U.S. consists of approximately 220 individuals.
 ARISTADA is primarily sold to pharmaceutical wholesalers.
-Product sales of ARISTADA during the year ended December 31, 2016 to Cardinal Health, McKesson Corporation and AmerisourceBergen represented approximately 45%, 23% and 21%, respectively, of total ARISTADA sales.
+Product sales of ARISTADA during the year ended December 31, 2017 to Cardinal Health, McKesson Corporation and AmerisourceBergen represented approximately 45%, 24% and 20%, respectively, of total ARISTADA sales.